klozn/10-javascript/50-web-development/20-javascript/10-javascript-codelabs/codelab01/exercise03/README.md

+# Exercise 03
-# Running Jasmine tests against ES6
+Running Jasmine tests against ES6
-> ES6 or (different name) ES2015
+> ES6 is the alternative name for ES205.
+It included some major changes, such as the class syntax.

 ## Assignment